Airborne (Don Felder album)

 Felder's surname on the album cover stylized similar to the Fender Musical Instruments Corporation logo, showing the similarity of spelling and Don Felder's affinity for electric guitars manufactured by Fender.

+"Bad Girls" went to #34 on the Billboard Mainstream Rock Charts and peaked at #104 on the Bubbling Under Hot 100.

 Track listing

 All tracks by Don Felder unless otherwise noted: